Design and Verification of a Novel Triphibian Robot: Robot Design

 \subsection{Robot Mechanism Design}

-The robot axis is shown in Fig. \ref{fig-overview-robot}.
-Our triphibian robot enables operations in land, water surface and air with proper mechanism design.
-As shown in Fig. \ref{fig-overview-robot} and Table \ref{tab-robot-spec}, the robot mechanical parts mainly consists of a cylindrical body and a morphable mechanism together with its actuation units.
-We first introduces the plastic cylindrical body with 10 cm in height and 30 cm in diameter.
-The robot body design mainly follows two principles: watertight (aquatic mode), and high efficiency (land mode).
-For aquatic mode, it provides room to house and secure all the electrical components including the flight controller, batteries, ESCs, and the wireless receiver with waterproof requirements.
-For land mode, it improves the efficiency by adopting the cylindrical body as a rolling mechanism on ground.
-For the land-aquatic mode transition, we further require the synergized cooperation with the morphable mechanism. {Ideally, these should be packaged regularly to ensure that the center of gravity is concentrated at one end away from the ducted propellers, which is shown in Fig. \ref{fig10}.
+Our triphibian robot enables operations on the land, on the water surface, and in the air with appropriate mechanism design.
+As shown in Fig. \ref{fig-overview-robot} and Table \ref{tab-robot-spec}, the robot's mechanical parts mainly consist of a cylindrical body and a morphable mechanism together with its actuation units.
+For land mode, the efficiency is improved by adopting the cylindrical body as a rolling mechanism on the ground.
+For surface mode, the cylindrical body provides room to house and to secure all the electrical components including the flight controller, batteries, ESCs, transition servo, and the wireless receiver with waterproof requirements.
+For the tail servo and the ducted propellers, they are waterproof and exposed outside the hull.
+To achieve land-surface mode transition, these electrical components are packaged as shown in Fig. \ref{fig-overview-robot} to ensure that the center of gravity is concentrated at one end away from the ducted propellers.
+The detailed reasons would be provided later.
+Besides, we further require synergized cooperation with the morphable mechanism, which is detailed in section C.

+As for the actuation units.
+As shown in Fig. \ref{fig-overview-robot}, we implement a tri-rotor configuration.
+Three motors are assembled equally at the robot boundary.
+This tri-rotor design is a benefit for the aerial mode since tri-rotor designs are more efficient in terms of compact size and power requirement \cite{tri-rotor-design}.